RedHat-EMEA-SSA-Team/hetzner-ocp4/README.md

 ```

-There are some things that you will probably have to changes
+There are some things that you will probably have to change
-* Do not allocated all vg0 space to `/ swap /tmp` and `/home`.
+* Do not allocate all vg0 space to `/ swap /tmp` and `/home`.
-* If you have a single disk remove line `DRIVE2` and lines `SWRAID*`
+* If you have a single disk,remove line `DRIVE2` and lines `SWRAID*`
-* If you have more than two disks add `DRIVE3`...
+* If you have more than two disks, add `DRIVE3`...
-* If you need raid just change `SWRAID` to `1`
+* If you need raid, just change `SWRAID` to `1`
 * Valid values for `SWRAIDLEVEL` are 0, 1 and 10.
 1 means mirrored disks
-* Configure LV sizes so that it matches your total disk size.
+* Configure LV sizes so it matches your total disk size.
 In this example I have 2 x 2Tb disks RAID 1 so total disk space available is 2Tb (1863 Gb)
-* If you like you can add more volume groups and logical volumes.
+* If you like, you can add more volume groups and logical volumes.

-When you are happy with file content, save and exit the editor via `:wq` and start installation with the following command
+When you are happy with the file content, save and exit the editor via `:wq` and start installation with the following command

 ```
 [root@server ~]# installimage -a -c config.txt
 ```

-If there are error, you will be informed about then and you need to fix them.
+If there are errors, you will be informed about them and you need to fix them.
 At completion, the final output should be similar to

 ![](images/install_complete.png)